Art-Amatours/Many-Voices/README.md

 ## Release Notes

-Version Number: 1.0
+### Version 1.0

-New Features Present:
+### New Features Present

-    Application Side:
+- Application Side:
     - App pulls data from backend and displays scrollable list of artworks
     - User can search app with keywords to find specific artworks
     - User can select artwork to see its critiques and info screen
     - User can play audio critiques
     - User can view and interact with audio bar throughout application
     - User can skip/backtrack 10 seconds in audio critique
     - User can use audio scrubber to advance to specific places in audio critique
-        - User can view Info screen on artwork piece Server Side:
+    - User can view Info screen on artwork piece
+- Server Side:
     - Server can contain data for app
     - Server can be requested to push data to app

-Known Defects:
+### Known Defects

-Previous Defects that Have Been Corrected:
+### Previous Defects that Have Been Corrected